Bilingual education

 Please note: We ask all applicants to provide certificates of previous studies in bilingual education, and if necessary, we contact the school in question to confirm the information.
 Studying the target language as one of the school subjects does not meet the admission criteria.

-• Based on the language test, the pupil has sufficient language skills and competence to participate in instuction both in Finnish and in English.
+• Based on the language test, the pupil has sufficient language skills and competence to participate in instruction both in Finnish and in English.

 How to apply for bilingual Finnish–English education via continuous admission

-Fill in the online application form below.
-Attach the most recent certificate or statement from the pupil’s bilingual basic education studies.
+To get the application form, contact oppilaaksiotto@hel.fi(Link opens default mail program) .
+Attach the most recent certificate or statement from the pupil’s bilingual basic education studies with the application form.

 We will request all applicants to present certificates of previous studies in bilingual basic education.
 If necessary, we will check with the pupil's former school to verify the information.
 Studying the target languages as one subject is not sufficient to meet the criteria.